Oblarg/docs/CommandScreensteps/Screensteps.md

   // Code here will be executed every time the scheduler runs while the command is scheduled!
 }
 ```

-The `execute()` method is run repeatedly while the command is scheduled, whenever the scheduler's `run()` method is called (this is generally done in the main robot periodic method, which runs every 20ms by default).
+The `execute()` method is called repeatedly while the command is scheduled, whenever the scheduler's `run()` method is called (this is generally done in the main robot periodic method, which runs every 20ms by default).
 The execute block should be used for any task that needs to be done continually while the command is scheduled, such as updating motor outputs to match joystick inputs, or using the ouput of a control loop.

 ### Ending